 Alberta began surveillance of wild deer and elk for CWD in 1996.
 Submission of heads of hunter-killed deer is the primary source of surveillance samples, supplemented with testing of clinical suspects (deer that display behaviour or body condition consistent with possible CWD infection).

-- Particular emphasis is placed in testing heads of deer killed in the areas at risk for CWD along the Alberta-Saskatchewan border, although the program accepts heads from deer or elk killed anywhere in Alberta.
+- Particular emphasis is placed in testing heads of deer killed in the areas at risk for CWD in east and central Alberta, although the program accepts heads from deer or elk killed anywhere in Alberta.

 - There are numerous research projects underway to better define

 - Impact on wild cervids